How to Use 3D Scanning and 3D Printing for Reverse Engineering

 Since meshes lack information about the construction of the object, the ways you can alter a mesh model are limited—CAD software like Solidworks and Onshape can’t directly modify meshes.
 If you need to make major modifications to the underlying design of a scanned part, the mesh needs to be converted to a solid CAD drawing: this process is reverse engineering.

-The Reverse Engineering Workflow
+How to Scan an Object for 3D Printing: The Reverse Engineering Workflow

 Reverse engineering is important when you want to create new parts that reference or incorporate older designs, where the original CAD design isn’t accessible.